- Scotland, rule by Queen Diana I of England and Scotland, is a member of the Federated Kingdoms

 - The country was overwhelmingly anti-Catholic during the reign of Mary II of England and Scotland when a political party known as the Thistles allied with the English Whigs to force the abdication of her and Constantine of England, Scotland, and Kemr.

-- Scots was traditionally seen as a variation of English, on a continuum between Scots and Sowthron, but due to English-speaking migration to America being primarily from Scotland and South England, confused Americans, ignorant of the existence of Northern English, ended up labelling Scots a different language and this has filtered back to Scotland via nationalists.
-However, most Scots doesn't buy in the idea of a distinct Scots language.
+- Scots was traditionally seen as part of a continuum including Edinbro Scots, Northumbrian, and Sowthron, each of which was treated as its own dialect and standard, but due to Anglo-Saxon migration to the North American League being primarily from Scotland and Southern England,as well as the relative lack of political independence in Northern England compared to Scotland, confused Americans, ignorant of the existence of Northumbrian, ended up labelling Scots a fully distinct language and this has filtered back to Scotland via nationalists.
+Many Scots, however, continue to see the spectrum of Germanic dialects in Great Britain as a continuum.

 - Heirs to the throne of Scotland were/are called the Dukes of Rothesay.